thorsten/phpMyFAQ/documentation/documentation.md

 If you need help with theming phpMyFAQ please don't hesitate to ask in our [forum](http://forum.phpmyfaq.de/) or visit our [new theme page](http://www.phpmyfaq.de/themes).
 We will also release new themes from time to time on our homepage and release them as open source on our [Github page](https://github.com/phpMyFAQ/).

+The 2.8.x default template is mostly compatible with 2.9.x, you have to remove the occurrances of SyntaxHighlighting script in artikel.tpl and use the new HighlightJS based code.

 Note: The character set for all languages and templates is UTF-8.
 If you notice problems with e.g. German umlauts you have to convert your templates to UTF-8 encoding.
 Please use UNIX file endings \n instead of Windows file endings with